 King's College strives to ensure student safety, and fire safety is not to be overlooked.
-King's has installed sprinkler systems in Alumni Hall, Holy Cross Hall, Esseff Hall, Flood Hall, Luksic Hall,King's on the Square, and O'Hara Hall.
+King's has installed sprinkler systems in all residential buildings.
 The sprinkler system is activated when extreme heat alerts the reader to expel water.
 The following is an outline of College and student liability and consequences for activation:

 - Students shall not tamper with, set, or in any way cause the sprinkler system to be activated to release water. - Misuse of any fire safety equipment will result in disciplinary action by the College including suspension from the College, restitution for damages incurred for both College property and personal property, and termination of the student's housing contract. - The College will not be held liable for damage to personal property which results from the discharging of a sprinkler head, whether due to activation for fire, vandalism, or malfunction. - Residence Life has provided each residence room with a fire evacuation procedure and fire prevention notice.
 The notice explains in detail how to prevent a fire and how to plan an escape route.
-Emergency phone numbers are also listed on the notice. - The unintentional activation of a fire alarm will result in a minimum sanction of: censure, a \$125.00 disciplinary fine, and restitution of all penalties or fees incurred when local authorities must respond to an alarm.
-The intentional activation of a fire alarm will result in a sanction of disciplinary probation or suspension for not less than one year, a \$125.00 fine, restitution of all penalties or fees incurred when local authorities must respond to an alarm, and other sanctions.
+Emergency phone numbers are also listed on the notice. - The unintentional activation of a fire alarm will result in a minimum sanction of censure, a \$125.00 disciplinary fine, and restitution of all penalties or fees incurred when local authorities must respond to an alarm.
+The intentional activation of a fire alarm will result in a sanction of disciplinary probation or suspension for not less than one-year, a \$125.00 fine, restitution of all penalties or fees incurred when local authorities must respond to an alarm, and other sanctions.

-Fire Prevention and Fire Evacuation Procedure
+Fire Prevention and Fire Evacuation Procedure Fire Prevention

-Fire Prevention

-- Do not overload electrical outlets.

-- Do not use space heaters or halogen lamps.
+- · Do not overload electrical outlets. - Do not use space heaters or halogen lamps.

-- Do not smoke in non-smoking areas.

-- Do not possess or burn candles or incense.

-- Do not leave excess trash in trash cans.

-- The use or possession of candles, incense, space heaters, hot plates, or large electrical appliances is a violation of College policies.
+- · Do not smoke in non-smoking areas. - · Do not possess or burn candles or incense. - · Do not leave excess trash in trashcans. - The use or possession of candles, incense, space heaters, hot plates, or large electrical appliances is a violation of College policies.